cogtoolslab/visual_abstractions_benchmarking_public2023/README.md

 ├── data

 ```
-`analysis` contains 3 main files -
+`analysis` contains 3 files -
-1. `analysis_nb.ipynb` is a jupyter notebook that contains code to reproduce the results we present in our submission with headers corresponding to the differnet sections in the paper.
+1. `analysis_nb.ipynb` is a jupyter notebook that contains code to reproduce the paper's main results with headers corresponding to sections in the paper.
 2. `neurips_DB.Rmd` is an R markdown notebook that contains additional analyses, specifically the results of mixed-effects models.
 3. `sketch_models.yml` specifies a conda environment with the appropriate packages to reproduce our code.
 We recommend creating a new conda environment using the following command: